Trump ordered to pay legal fees after Steele case collapses - ExBulletin

 Judge Karen Steyn, who sided with Orbis in her Feb.
 1 ruling, issued an order days later on legal costs.

-In 2022, a US federal judge in Florida dismissed a lawsuit filed by Trump against Steele, his 2016 Democratic rival Hillary Clinton and former top FBI officials, rejecting his claims that they helped concoct the investigation into the Russia which had overshadowed a large part of his administration.
+In 2022, a US federal judge in Florida dismissed a lawsuit filed by Trump against Steele, his 2016 Democratic rival Hillary Clinton and former top FBI officials, rejecting his claims that they helped concoct the investigation into the Russia which overshadowed much of his administration.

 |